Why Does My Dog Lay In The Bathroom?

 Reason 3: Your Dog Finds The Floor More Comfortable

-The reason for laying on the bathroom floor could also be quite simple and some dogs may just prefer the feeling of the firm floor over their soft bed- no matter how expensive their new dog bed was!
+Just like some people prefer firm mattresses and others prefer soft ones, individual dogs may have preferences for certain textures.
+Your dog may just prefer the feeling of the firm floor over their soft bed- no matter how expensive their new dog bed was!

 Pay attention to how your dog lays in the bathroom.
 Do they typically stretch out with all their legs straight out?
 If yes, then they should have a bed that matches their style and not a bed that forces them to curl up into a ball to fit.
 In that case, consider a flat dog bed that doesn’t have any ridges to keep your dog curled up.